dsdanielpark/ko-llama-2-jindo/README.md

 # LoRA and QLoRA
-Applying a method to fine-tune only a subset of LLM weights and optimize GPU utilization in the Alpaca code.
+Applying a method to fine-tune only a subset of LLM weights and optimize GPU utilization in the [Stanford Alpaca.](https://crfm.stanford.edu/2023/03/13/alpaca.html)